10 Best Business Computers: Ideal For Small Business Owners

 It’s not just about looking good—although, with its sleek design, it certainly does—it’s also about getting things done smoothly.

 It is definitely not high-end in terms of performance, but it is completely adequate for Zoom calls or online classes.
-It is one of those features that leaves you wondering, “Why aren’t there more computers out there with this?”
+It is one of those features that leaves you wondering, “Why don’t more computers have this?”

 The Dell Inspiron 27 comes with a 1080p display, which is pretty standard.
 The base model has a matte, non-touch screen, but the one I tested had a glossy touchscreen instead.

-The screen quality is about what you’d expect for the price.
+The screen quality is what you’d expect for the price.

 As for the speakers, they’re fine for basic tasks.
 The sound can be a bit tinny, which isn’t ideal for a full audio experience.